johnnieeliasson/Uppgift-3/3-css-positioning/README.md

 1. This is a group effort, and as such uses github (and Live Share where appropriate).

-2. The teacher must be invited to your repo

-3. Your repo must include, in addition to all other files
+2. Your repo should include, in addition to all other files
-    1. README.md, where the website/project is described
+    1. a README.md, where the website/project is described
-    2. A file called logbook.md, a written account of who did what
+    2. a file called logbook.md, a written account of who did what
-    3. Optional: .gitignore
+    3. optional: .gitignore

-4. Each group must also be prepared to present their work to the rest of the class

-> The entire task must be submitted in Omniway, by compressing the root folder (only zip or rar is accepted).
-Any written tasks and submission questions that belong to the task are answered in Omniway.
-Do *not* use JavaScript for this task.
+Pleaas do *not* use JavaScript for this task.

 ## Part one